-The 'Overcoming maths anxiety and succeeding with maths and statistics' workshop is available to all University of Sheffield students and covers the causes, effects and impact of maths anxiety as well as strategies for overcoming anxiety and doing well in maths or statistics.
+This workshop is available to all University of Sheffield students and covers the causes, effects and impact of maths anxiety as well as strategies for overcoming anxiety and doing well in maths or statistics.

 Will you be taking a numerical reasoning test as part of the recruitment process for a job post-university?
 These two complementary workshops are designed to help you prepare for these type of tests.

 Note that the information below are the final, correct dates and times

 Preparing for numerical reasoning tests